chlige/perl-net-bonjour/README.md

-perl-net-bonjour
+Net::Bonjour
 ================
-This is Net::Bonjour, a set of perl modules to utilize DNS for service discovery.
+This is a set of perl modules to utilize DNS for service discovery.
 This method of service discovery is branded as Bonjour by Apple Computer.
 More information can be found at: